-- at 5 locations in Cincinnati.

-- their natural gas through this program.

-- a 3.6-mile loop.

-- solar installations.

-- The first Food Waste Forum convenes 150 stakeholders to create a regional food waste action plan.
+- Electric Vehicle Chargers-the Office of Environment and Sustainability brokered resources from Nissan and Clean Fuels Ohio to obtain electric vehicle DC fast chargers at 5 locations in Cincinnati. - Natural Gas Aggregation-the City entered a new Natural Gas Aggregation Contract with Constellation Natural Gas as the provider.
+Approximately 46,000 of 69,000 eligible households were purchasing their natural gas through this program. - Opening of Cincinnati Bell Connector-The streetcar operates on a 3.6-mile loop. - Solarize Program launches, accelerating the pace of residential solar installations. - The first Food Waste Forum convenes 150 stakeholders to create a regional food waste action plan.

-- other items. - Cincinnati signs a contract to provide 100% green energy to City facilities. - Cincinnati becomes the 1st aggregation program in the US to offer 100% green energy for both electricity and natural gas. - publicly report findings. - Mayor Cranley commits Cincinnati to 100% Renewable energy by 2035.
+- Curbside textile recycling-Residents are now able to recycle clothing, textiles and housewares just as easy as they can recycle other items. - Cincinnati signs a contract to provide 100% green energy to City facilities. - Cincinnati becomes the 1st aggregation program in the US to offer 100% green energy for both electricity and natural gas. - Mayor Cranley signs the Compact of Mayors-a global agreement of 648 cities that have agreed to measure emissions and climate risk and publicly report findings. - Mayor Cranley commits Cincinnati to 100% Renewable energy by 2035.

-- 2018 Green Cincinnati Plan adopted by City Council.
+- 2018 Green Cincinnati Plan adopted by City Council. - Cincinnati selected for the American Cities Climate Challenge, infusing money and technical support into accelerating climate strategies.

-- 100 MW Solar PPA contract signed. - Warm Up Cincy launched to address energy poverty in multi-family buildings.
+- 100 MW Solar PPA contract signed.

+- Warm Up Cincy launched to address energy poverty in multi-family buildings.

+2020